 Next, the starter and recall starters should get together for a pre-meet conference.
 If any members of the crew have not worked together before, this is the time for the starter to briefly review the positions of each recall starter for each type of race, and the communication signals between starter and recall starters (see later sections on these topics).
 The chief or head starter should let everyone know who is assigned to start each race.
-If there is a complete novice on the crew, this individual might need to spend a couple of meets being exclusively a recall starter, observing and getting a "feel" for how everything works.
+If there is a complete novice on the crew, this individual might need to spend a couple of meets being exclusively a recall starter, observing and getting a 'feel' for how everything works.
 Otherwise, it is a good practice for the starter to assign the responsibility of starting a few races in each meet to each of the recall starters on the crew.
-This can begin with starting distance races for novice starters, gradually taking on responsibility for starting races using starting blocks once they gain more experience and confidence.
+This can begin with starting distance races for novice starters, gradually taking on responsibility for starting the longer sprints using starting blocks, and then the short sprints once they gain more experience and confidence.
 The starter should act as a mentor to those on the crew who are new to starting, offering constructive advice and praising good technique and mechanics.
 It is helpful for the starter to give each member of the crew a 3x5 card with the event schedule printed on it, so each can make notes on assignments and have a handy reference during the meet for the event order and time schedule.
 If there is someone responsible for moving the starting blocks, that individual also should have a schedule card.

 The starter also should meet with the finish line crew.
 If you have not worked with this set of finish line officials, it is a good idea to review the procedures you will use, and any whistle signals or arm signals you will use, so they know what to expect.
 (See the later section on communication between the start line and finish line.)
 When fully automatic timing (FAT) is being used, check with the camera crew to confirm how they will let you know when they are ready for the next race, and how you will alert them that you are ready to start the next race.
 This also is the time to perform a test of the gun sensor, whether using a cable or a radio link, to ensure the entire system is operating correctly.
+You also may be asked to conduct a 'zero gun test', which is discussed later in this document.

 Finally, if there is an announcer for the meet, check with this individual to work out the logistics of when to start announcing race participants' names, so these announcements do not delay the start of the race.
 Usually this announcement should begin about two minutes before the scheduled start of the race, or right after you have given the order to remove the warm-up gear.
-And make sure the announcer understands that, once you have called the runners to their marks, an announcement should not begin until after the race has started (unless it is a call for quiet for the start).
+And make sure the announcer understands that, once you have called the runners to their marks, an announcement should not begin until after the race has started (unless it is a reminder to spectators for quiet for the start).
 Communication between the starter crew, the finish line, the clerks and the announcer, and an understanding of the need to avoid delays, are vital to keeping a meet running on time.